RojalM/Basic-Rating-App/README.md

 create a new branch in your fork, make your changes, and submit a pull request.

 # Todo List
-check the Todo-List and see what can be also added to the project.
+check the [README](README.md). and see what can be also added to the project.